 Cherokee: Despite its rugged off-road image, two-wheel drive versions of the Cherokee can exceed the magical 30 mpg mark during highway driving.
 That same machine should return about 23 mpg around town.
 The type of 4×4 system plays a role in Cherokee fuel economy, with Active Drive I rigs good for an estimated 21 mpg in town and 29 on the highway.
 Active Drive II Cherokees will see around 20 mpg in city driving and 27 mpg during a highway slog.
 The gnarliest examples of this model, equipped with Active Drive Lock, get an equal 20 mpg around town but fall to 26 mpg in highway situations.

 Grand Cherokee: The EPA rates 3.6L V6 equipped GCs with a 4×2 drivetrain at 19 mpg in city driving and 26 mpg on the highway.
 Adding 4×4 deducts 1 mpg from those numbers.
 The 5.7L Hemi V8 4×4 can only manage 14 mpg in town but ekes out 22 mpg under steady-state highway cruising.
 An optional and enormous 6.4L V8 engine doesn’t do much better than 13 mpg in the city and a hair under 20 mpg on the highway.
 Perhaps unsurprisingly, the 6.2L Supercharged V8 (y’know, the one that makes 707 horsepower) struggles to crack 10 mpg under the rigors of start-and-stop commuting.
 Highway figures are little better at an estimated 17 mpg.
 The diesel is good for 22 mpg in the city and 30 mpg out on the highway.

 Bottom Line: It’s no surprise that the smaller and lighter vehicle wins this round.
 Fuel economy is often dictated by weight and aerodynamics, meaning the Cherokee has an advantage in any fuel economy test between these two machines.

-Cherokee: The 2019 Jeep Cherokee features a fresh appearance by way of a major restyling to a number of its signature components.
-A new front end is now completely in line with the rest of the Jeep lineup.
+Cherokee: The Jeep Cherokee received a comprehensive upgrade in 2019 and still manages to look rather fresh.
+It looks more Jeep like than the previous generation.
 A lightweight hood peeps out over a pair of available LED headlamps that bookend a traditional Jeep grille.
-Engineers have recognized the need (perceived or otherwise) for a Jeep to have an aggressive wheel to body proportion so their new Jeep doesn’t appear as if it has piano wheels on each corner.
+Engineers recognized the need (perceived or otherwise) for a Jeep to have an aggressive wheel to body proportion so their new Jeep doesn’t appear as if it has piano wheels on each corner.
 Jeep, naturally, was happy to oblige — particularly on the Trailhawk, which features a set of aggressive 17-inch all-terrain rubber.

 Grand Cherokee: Grand Cherokee’s exterior design is complete with available bi-xenon headlamps and definitely provides a premium look on high-spec trims.
 SRT and Trackhawk models feature an aggressive yet functional exterior design that optimizes airflow and cooling duties.
 The headlamps on the Trackhawk model also feature a unique Gloss Black background to accent their jewel-like appearance.